-Following successful randomisation the researcher completing the randomisation process will receive an automated email confirmation of randomisation, omitting details regarding allocation.
+Following successful randomisation the researcher completing the randomisation process and the PI at that site will receive an automated email confirmation of randomisation, omitting details regarding allocation.
 Therapy co-ordinators will receive an automated email outlining participant details, date of discharge (from hospital or intermediate care), and allocation highlighting subsequent tasks required (i.e. scheduling home visit).
-Participants will be notified of their random allocation via letter, with a copy of their personalised graded HOPE manual (if appropriate), and details of subsequent actions (i.e. Therapist home visit, follow-up assessments).
+Participants will be notified of their random allocation via letter, with details of subsequent actions (i.e. Therapist home visit, follow-up assessments).
 Confirmation of study participation will also be forwarded via letter to the participant's GP (as outlined in the relevant consent form).